oskarvid/Selma/docs/TSD-instructions.md

 ## Installation
 ### Making a clean copy of Selma and the reference files with the setup script
-Before you can run Selma for the first time you need to make a clean copy first.
+Before you can run Selma for the first time you need to make a clean copy first, this is because you are going to make custom settings that are unique for your project.
 The suggested method is to do it with the setup script that is located in `/tsd/shared/bioinformatics/workflows/Selma/utilities/Selma-setup.sh`
 It needs the directory path to where you want to put your own installation of Selma and another path for where to store the reference directories.
 Let's assume you want to put Selma in `/cluster/projects/pXX/UiO-Cancer/` and the reference files in `/cluster/projects/pXX/Selma-references/`, simply run the following command:
 ```bash
 /tsd/shared/bioinformatics/workflows/Selma/utilities/Selma-setup.sh -s /cluster/projects/pXX/UiO-Cancer/ -b /cluster/projects/pXX/Selma-references/ -g /cluster/projects/pXX/Selma-references/